kt-eller/help-pages/pages/using-470-search.md

 - Applicant
 - Form Nickname
 - Allowable Contract Date
-- Created Date
+- Certified Date
 - RFPs

-Look for the desired form and click on it to go to its Form 470 Page.
+Look for the desired form and click on the View button on the right to go to its Form 470 Page.

 ## Search by Region
 *See also: [Creating Regions](https://help.broadbandhub.us/creating-regions)*